 After releasing a since disowned self-titled first album for the Deram label that's best remembered for its overt Anthony Newley influence, David Bowie released this charmingly dated period piece, which is a far cry from his best work but which is enjoyable nevertheless.
 Don't get me wrong, it's very dated sounding, and certainly "psychedelic folk" isn't what anybody remembers him for, but that's the best way to describe much of this album.
 Aside from the boring love ballad "Letter To Hermoine" and the pointless 40 second filler "Don't Sit Down," I like every other song here, though it took awhile for "An Occasional Dream," an airy ballad with fluttering flute, and "God Knows I'm Good," a nice if simplistic acoustic ditty, to grow on me.
-Elsewhere, the 6+ minute, harmonica-heavy "Unwashed and Slightly Dazed" has a raucous, raggedy quality reminiscent of vintage '60s Dylan only more groove-based and less lyrically sophisticated, and the even longer 9+ minute, dirge-like "Cygnet Committee," though not always convincing, has some nice buildups and agreeably passionate (reedy) vocals from Bowie.
+Elsewhere, the 6+ minute, harmonica-heavy "Unwashed and Somewhat Slightly Dazed" has a raucous, raggedy quality reminiscent of vintage '60s Dylan only more groove-based and less lyrically sophisticated, and the even longer 9+ minute, dirge-like "Cygnet Committee," though not always convincing, has some nice buildups and agreeably passionate (reedy) vocals from Bowie.
 "Janine" is an appealingly catchy and melodic pop song with some good guitar, while "Wild Eyed Boy From Freecloud" is an ornate, overblown but enjoyable orchestral ballad.
 Last but not least, "Memory Of A Free Festival" takes awhile to get going but once it adopts a gospel-like "Hey Jude" sort of vibe, count me in, as it has an anthemic quality that's hard not to sing along to.
-It's a shame that the superior single version on which Mick Ronson is unleashed on guitar wasn't used instead, but you can get that version on the Rykodisc reissue along with "Conversation Piece," a lovely country-ish number.
+The superior single version (the first true glam rock song?), on which Mick Ronson is unleashed on guitar, was recorded as a standalone single a year later; you can get this version on the Rykodisc reissue along with "Conversation Piece," a pretty country-ish number.
 Oh, I almost forgot the title track, which is only probably Bowie's most famous song ever, and his first successful single (successful enough that this album was retitled from David Bowie (again) to Space Oddity after its success).
 Produced by Gus Dudgeon whereas the rest of the album was helmed by Tony Visconti, this haunting story song is simply an all-time classic, with its memorable lyrics about poor old Major Tom being lost in space, matched to an echoed orchestral sound (Rick Wakeman helping out on Mellotron) that perfectly evokes the vastness of space, with Bowie's dramatic vocal supplying the icing on the cake.
 Simply superlative, and the song not only spawned Bowie's own classic sequel many years later "Ashes To Ashes" but also clearly inspired Elton John's equally classic "Rocket Man" (also produced by Dudgeon) and (less importantly) Peter Schilling's campy, fun Euro-disco hit "Major Tom (Coming Home)."
 Anyway, back to this album, Space Oddity is a bit inconsistent and a lot overblown, and it certainly brings me to the hippy-ish late '60s while I'm listening to it, but hey I generally like music that brings me to the hippy-ish late '60s (probably my favorite era of music actually), and overall I consider this album to be an enjoyably minor footnote within a major career (title track aside which is clearly among his career highlights).

 The Man Who Sold The World (Mercury ’70, Rykodisc ’90) Rating: A

-Bowie’s first great record, this album also introduced his most fondly remembered backing band (the Spiders From Mars), whose prime contributions here are the strangely psychedelic Moog decorations of Ralph Mace and the flashy guitar wizardry of Mick Ronson, a legit guitar hero.
+Though the history books seem to rarely regard it as such, this was David Bowie’s first great record.
+This album also introduced his most fondly remembered backing band (the Spiders From Mars), whose prime contributions here are the strangely psychedelic Moog decorations of Ralph Mace and the flashy guitar wizardry of Mick Ronson, a legit guitar hero.
 In fact, this artsy hard rock album is almost as much Ronson’s as Bowie’s, since his heavy riffs and solos dominate several songs, including the excellent, epic album opener “The Width Of A Circle,” which is atmospheric, rocking, and memorable, both musically and lyrically ("then I ran across a monster who was sleeping by a tree, and I looked and frowned and the monster was me").
-Ronson also shines on the straightforward, funky riff rock of “Black Country Rose” and the metallic “She Shook Me Cold,” whose heft could compete with the likes of Cream, Led Zeppelin, and even Black Sabbath (drummer Mick “Woody” Woodmansey absolutely terrorizes his drum kit here).
+Ronson also shines on the straightforward, funky riff rock of “Black Country Rock” and the metallic “She Shook Me Cold,” whose heft could compete with the likes of Cream, Led Zeppelin, and even Black Sabbath (drummer Mick “Woody” Woodmansey absolutely terrorizes his drum kit here).
 Indeed, although rarely mentioned as such, this album is an early hard rock touchstone, as well as Bowie's heaviest album ever.
-Other personal favorites include the catchy title track (later popularized by Nirvana) and spacey mid-tempo numbers like the hauntingly emotional, brilliantly dramatic “All The Madmen” (about Bowie's schizophrenic step-brother Terry), the inutterably strange, impossible to describe, but strangely effective “After All,” and “The Supermen” (also quite strange but more epic and like "After All" influenced by Friedrich Nietzsche and enhanced by high-pitched backing vocals).
-There are definitely some weird ones here, not the least because of Bowie’s oddly affecting (high-pitched, cracked, and extremely British) vocals, the gothic overtones and claustrophobic intensity of the darkly atmospheric music, and some chillingly violent (the tuneful anti-Vietnam “Running Gun Blues”) and science fictional (the synth-embellished “Savior Machine”) imagery.
+Other personal favorites include the catchy title track (later popularized by Nirvana) and spacey mid-tempo numbers like the hauntingly emotional, brilliantly dramatic “All The Madmen” (about Bowie's schizophrenic step-brother Terry), the unutterably strange, impossible to describe, but strangely effective “After All,” and “The Supermen” (also quite strange but more epic and like "After All" influenced by Friedrich Nietzsche and enhanced by high-pitched backing vocals).
+There are definitely some weird ones here, not the least because of Bowie’s oddly affecting (high-pitched, cracked, and extremely British) vocals, the gothic overtones and claustrophobic intensity of the darkly atmospheric music, and some chillingly violent (the tuneful anti-Vietnam “Running Gun Blues”) and science fiction-based (the synth-embellished “Savior Machine”) imagery.
 The otherworldly effects and glammy trappings (he and Marc Bolan must’ve shared some notes in addition to producer Tony Visconti, who also plays bass here) makes the album sound dated at times, while themes of rampant madness and paranoia also won’t appeal to everybody.
-However, this is the album where Bowie first found his own voice, and the vast majority of it remains riveting 40 years later.
+However, this is the album where Bowie first found his own voice, and the vast majority of it remains riveting over 40 years later.
 Note: This is the album with the infamous cover featuring Bowie wearing a dress, though the original U.S. version replaced it with a much different cartoon drawing; the Rykodisc reissue reinstated the dress cover.

 Hunky Dory (RCA ’71, Rykodisc ’90) Rating: A